Motorsport Network: Motorsport Business

+In March 2023, Motorsport Network launched a dedicated business-to-business service, Motorsports Business, with coverage of the business side of the motor sport industry with newsletters, social media channels, and a section on its main Motorsport.com website.

 Automotive businesses

 Motor1.com

 Motor1.com is Motorsport Network's flagship platform for its portfolio of automotive businesses.
 Operating in 10 languages with multiple local editions, Motor1.com delivers over 100 video-led car reviews every month produced by house journalists, alongside vehicle buying guides, car news and localized car shopping by market.
-Motor1.com currently has editions in the US (both English and Spanish), UK, France, Spain, Germany, Italy, Hungary, Turkey, Brazil and Russia.
+Motor1.com currently has editions in the US, France, Spain, Germany, Italy, Hungary, Turkey, Brazil, Argentina and Indonesia.

-Motor1.com is headquartered in Motorsport Network's offices in Miami.
+Motor1.com is headquartered in Motorsport Network's offices in New York.

 InsideEVs

-InsideEVs.com is the largest independent electric vehicle content website in the US and was acquired by Motorsport Network in February 2017.
+InsideEVs is the largest independent electric vehicle content website in the US and was acquired by Motorsport Network in February 2017.

+InsideEVs also has editions in Germany, Italy, Turkey, Brazil and Argentina.

-The site provides expert news and information from the rapidly expanding electric vehicle sector for consumer audiences.
-Its sister site, MYEV.com, is a new and part-used electric car marketplace.
+The website provides expert news and information from the rapidly expanding electric vehicle sector for consumer audiences.

-FerrariChat
+FerrariChat.com

-FerrariChat is an online Ferrari community founded in 2000, the community site has in excess of 165,000 registered owners made up of Ferrari owners and enthusiasts who have contributed over 11m posts to the site.
+FerrariChat.com is an online Ferrari community founded in 2000, the community site has in excess of 165,000 registered owners made up of Ferrari owners and enthusiasts who have contributed over 11m posts to the site.

 FerrariChat incorporates an auction platform to enable Ferrari sales within a dedicated community environment, as well as providing classified listings, all of which operate across desktop and responsive mobile versions.